 Reasons we stay in bad jobs:

-- Keep hoping it will get better – Well, sometimes it can.
-And it’s worth trying before jumping to that next job.
+- You keep hoping it will get better – Well, sometimes it can.
+And it’s worth at least trying to turn things around before jumping to that next job.
 But there comes a time when the fantasy of change meets the harsh reality of continued misery!

 - Afraid your next job will be worse – That’s always a possibility.
 So you need to do your research upfront before jumping elsewhere.
 And you also need to spend time thinking about what you really need and how you can help create a more positive experience for yourself next time.